 The JOM program offers an ACT/SAT fee reimbursement once during a student's junior year and once during a student's senior year.
 A receipt of payment and a completed ACT/SAT reimbursement form (available in the Broken Arrow High School College and Career Center) must be submitted to qualify for reimbursement.
 Fee reimbursement does not apply to the PSAT.
 Reimbursement takes place through the Indian Education office or the high school's College and Career Center.

 College Prep Course

 JOM partners with Title VI to offer a college prep course for Broken Arrow Indian Education students in grades 11 and 12.
 Offered at the end of the school year, this class allows students to spend three days visiting area colleges to learn about scholarships and financial aid.

 Every fall, JOM partners with Title VI to offer an annual college fair for Broken Arrow Indian Education students in grades 9-12.
 During this event, more than 30 colleges, universities, higher education representatives and technical schools from across the nation travel to Broken Arrow to meet with Indian Education students.

 Haskell Indian Nations University Tour

 The JOM program offers a campus tour of Haskell Indian Nations University in Lawrence, Kan., to Broken Arrow Indian Education juniors and seniors every other year.
-The next trip will be offered in 2017-18.
 This university provides tuition, books, housing and meals for only $215 per semester to eligible students.